Velythyl/stupid-dns-watchdog/README.md

 Litreview is incredibly easy to work on, and new extractors can be added trivially, simply by editing `litreview/src/extractor.py`.

 I created this tool because I was frustrated with the other tools out there, because it was hard for me to extend their functionality to do what I wanted to do.
 And when they did support what I wanted, the tools were bulky and included a billion other things.
-No. This is a simply, easy to use tool to help remove the overhead associated with reviewing papers, and nothing else.
+No. This is a simple, easy to use tool to help remove the overhead associated with reviewing papers, and nothing else.

+This tool is self-contained.
+It does not depend on firefox being installed, or Selenium, etc.

 # Contribute